The first few passwords are in your language (we hope the translations are accurate!):

 Jack chose one of the most simple and popular passwords ever so he could remember it, but swapped a few characters to make it harder.

 Jack chose three digits and/or symbols as replacements that look a lot like the original letters – you can still read his password as an English word.

-Kate chose her least favourite type of schoolwork but also made sure to use two upper case letters, two numbers and a symbol.
+Kate chose her least favourite type of schoolwork but also made sure to use two upper case letters and two numbers.